2: Model-Editor, Mechanism-Editor, Part-Editor

 GST-UI-GA-MECHANISMEDITOR

-Use the Mechanism-Editor workspace to build your machine model.
+Use Mechanism-Editors to build your machine model.

 Parts, Joints, Gears, Cams, ... that become the kinematic-chains - the bones